darkecology/wsrdata/README.md

 There are two ways to visualize data.
 1. Run `tools/visualization.ipynb` to interactively (1) render and visualize a scan or (2) visualize channels from an array with its annotations from a json file.
-    - Run `pip3 install jupyter` to install jupyter
-    - Add the python environment to jupyter:
-        ```bash
-        conda install -c anaconda ipykernel
-        python -m ipykernel install --user --name=ENV
-        ```
-    - To check which environments are in jupyter as kernels and to delete one:
-        ```bash
-        jupyter kernelspec list
-        jupyter kernelspec uninstall ENV
-        ```
-    - Run jupyter notebook on a server: `jupyter notebook --no-browser --port=9999`
-    - Monitor from local: `ssh -N -f -L localhost:9998:localhost:9999 username@server`
-    - Enter `localhost:9998` from a local browser tab to run the jupyter notebook interactively;
-      the notebook should be self-explanatory.
 2. `tools/visualization.py`, given a scan list file and a json file, can generate png images that visualizes selected channels from arrays rendered from the scans with annotations from the json file.